getaaron/roth-conversion-pdf/README.md

 This tool is for people who need to regularly perform Roth conversions.
 (For example, converting after-tax 401(k) balances to Roth balances each pay period.)

+It works by taking a mostly-completed PDF form, stamping the date on it, and printing it out.

 It's helpful for providers that still don't have a web form for these requests and require a printed and signed PDF to be scanned in.

 ## Prerequisites